Hospital dental services

 Paediatric dentistry aims to improve the oral healthcare of infants, children and adolescents through preventive, educational and treatment services.
 Paediatric dentistry involves a broad range of work which requires a skilled combination of medical, dental and communication skills training.
 If you choose this area of dentistry, you will likely treat children with facial and dental anomalies, or who have been involved in dento alveolar trauma, have varying special needs and are fearful or resistant to dental care.

-The number of trainees and consultants in paediatric dentistry is expanding.
 Training encompasses many aspects of general dentistry alongside developing specialist skills in caring for children of all ages.

 Paediatric dentistry provides opportunities for teaching and research into the comprehensive and therapeutic oral health care for children from birth to adolescence.
 And, as a paediatric dentist, you can specialise in oral medicine, oral pathology, dental and maxillofacial radiology, and oral microbiology.